eventide-project/messaging-fixtures/README.md

 | --- | --- | --- |
 | write_fixture | Instance of the the write fixture that is used to verify the actuation of the handler's writer | Messaging::Fixtures::Write |

-See the [Messaging::Fixtures::Write](TODO) class for details on the methods available for testing the actuation of the writer.

 **Methods**

 The following methods are available from the `write_fixture` block parameter, and on an instance of `Messaging::Fixtures::Write`: